MauFournier/puppeteer-test-browser-extension/README.md

 Perform end-to-end tests of a browser extension using Puppeteer.

-Use this to test your browser extension locally while in development, or as part of your CI/CD pipeline (details below).
+Use this to test your browser extension.
+At this time, only local tests are supported.

 Currently, only Google Chrome is supported.